Public and Emergency Services Degree Completion

 - Courses run just 8 to 10 weeks and our rolling admissions allows you to start during any of our terms: Fall, Spring and Summer.
 Year-round scheduling means you can earn your degree sooner.

-- Courses under the program cost 50% less than FDU standard tuition
+- Costs for the program are significantly less than standard FDU tuition.

 - Numerous financial aid options are available to help you pay for college, including government grants and loans.
 GI Bill and Yellow Ribbon Program benefits are also available for eligible military veterans.
 Our Financial Aid Office and Office of Veterans Services can help you successfully navigate the financial aid process.

-- You can start on your master’s degree while still working toward your bachelor’s.
-Once you complete 99 credits, you can take up to nine credits of graduate coursework in the Master of Administrative Science (MAS) program offered through our School of Public and Global Affairs.
+- You can begin work toward a master’s degree while still completing your bachelor’s degree.
+Once you complete 99 credits, you can take up to nine credits of graduate coursework in the Master of Administrative Science (MAS) or Master’s in Public Administration (MPA) program offered through our School of Public and Global Affairs.
 The head start would allow you to earn your master’s in as few as 12 months (four semesters).